IGXO Cosmetics

 The key is being gentle.
 You want to remove the grease without over-drying your hair.

 Hand sanitizer is not well-suited for killing germs in hair.
-While the alcohol can help eliminate bacteria, it’s very drying to hair and the scalp.
+While the alcohol can help eliminate bacteria, it’s very drying to the hair and scalp.

 The alcohol in hand sanitizer strips away the natural oils that keep your hair healthy.
 This leads to dry, brittle hair that is prone to breakage.